Welcome to Our Story!

 The Port o' Plymouth Museum is located in a restored Atlantic Coastline RR depot on the scenic Roanoke River waterfront in very historic Plymouth, North Carolina.
 We are a small, independent museum dedicated to preserving, promoting and sharing our unique heritage including Native American, Colonial, Civil War & Maritime history.

-Perhaps best known for our storied Civil War battles, we also have an amazing array of historic resources from all major periods in American history, including the colonial era Daniel Davenport Homestead which is located in the eastern section of the county.
+Perhaps best known for our storied Civil War battles, we also have an amazing array of historic resources from all major periods in American history, including the early Federal era Daniel Davenport Homestead which is located in the eastern section of the county.

 We invite you to visit our museum, both by internet and in person when you can.
 We depend on your donations and support to keep our doors open.
 Operated by the Washington County Historical Society, both the Port o' Plymouth Museum and Davenport Homestead depend on local support and corporate and individual generosity.
 The WCHS is a 501c3 non-profit, donations and gifts are tax-deductible.